CmdrCody51/OctoPrint-MarlinSlider/README.md

 ## Tips and Tricks

 Under 'OctoPrint Settings (the wrench)' - 'Printer' - 'GCODE Scripts' - 'After serial connection to printer is established' you can add/modify it with
 * M503 S0 - Pulls the current EEProm settings from the printer.
-(The S0 says don't send all the 'wordy' stuff).
+(The S0 says don't send all the 'descriptive text').
 * M107 - Turn the fan off.
 (It usually is but this sets the fan to a known state).
 * M220 - Report current Feed Rate percentage.
 * M221 - Report current Flow Rate percentage.